alshedivat/al-folio/_posts/2023-04-25-sidebar-table-of-contents.md

 ## Customizing Your Table of Contents
 {:data-toc-text="Customizing"}

-If you want to learn more about how to customize the table of contents of your sidebar, you can check the [bootstrap-toc](https://afeld.github.io/bootstrap-toc/) repository.
+If you want to learn more about how to customize the table of contents of your sidebar, you can check the [bootstrap-toc](https://afeld.github.io/bootstrap-toc/) documentation.
 Notice that you can even customize the text of the heading that will be displayed on the sidebar.

 ### Example of Sub-Heading 2